 A Lovely Planet’s perfect itinerary for 3 Days in Umbria, Italy.

-I was excited to visit Umbria, as I’d heard numerous times it was a lot like Tuscany, only with less tourists.
+I was excited to visit Umbria, as I’d heard numerous times it was a lot like Tuscany, only with fewer tourists.
 I absolutely love Tuscany, so this sounded like the dream!
 Umbria is a fairly compact region, making it perfect for a long weekend break.
 In three days you can cover a couple of the gorgeous hilltop towns and still have plenty of time for eating and drinking all the delicious Umbrian food and wine.
+Here is our suggested three day Umbria itinerary.

 Day 1 In Umbria